crystalynxEST/Kristi-Jaerve-IT-Career-Switch/project1/README.md

 - Simple and intuitive navigation
 - "How to use the map" button
 - Find information about the chosen country/location
-- See the currency exchange rate from the selected country currency to UK
+- Utilize the exchange rate to swiftly and accurately calculate the converted amount for seamless currency transactions.
-- Search for any location to appear on the map
 - Get news (for 50 countries) and Wikipedia information for different countries
 - Weather information for any chosen country
 - Park, forest, airports and shops markers for the chosen country
-- Postcode/location search function
 - Change map views

 ### Built With